piafle3005/group3/use-cases/use-case-11.md

-# USE CASE: 11 Report of all the cities in a district organised by largest population to smallest.
+# USE CASE: 12 Report of all the top N populated cities in the world, where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information I want to create a report of all the cities in a district organised by largest population to smallest.
+As an employee that is working for an organisation that requires reporting on population information I want to create a report of all the top N populated cities in the world, with N provided by the user.

 ### Scope